dheerajn/hashAll/README.md

-# hashAll - This app is completely designed using MVVM, JavaScript and POP using Machine Learning
+# hashAll - This app is completely designed using MVVM, JavaScript, POP and Machine Learning